Exact and Approximate Conformal Inference for Multi-Output Regression: Conformal Inference

-where \end{lemma} In a prediction setting, test inversion for a particular candidate value $z$ is achieved by training the model of interest on an augmented data set $\mathcal{D}_{n+1}(z) = \mathcal{D}_n \cup (x_{n+1}, z)$.
+In a prediction setting, test inversion for a particular candidate value $z$ is achieved by training the model of interest on an augmented data set $\mathcal{D}_{n+1}(z) = \mathcal{D}_n \cup \{(x_{n+1}, z)\}$.
 At this point, we leave our model of interest general, denoting the prediction of the $i$-th observation based on a model trained with $\mathcal{D}_{n+1}(z)$ as $\hat{y}_i(z)$.
 Following the refitting, each observation in the augmented data set receives a (non)conformity \textit{measure}, which determines the level of (non)conformity between itself and other observations.
 One popular, and particularly effective, conformity measure is the absolute residual